bglasford1/AgcBlockIIComputer/README.md

 outputs a .lst file and .symtab file.
 The original code version I am using is the Luminary 099 which landed men on the moon during Apollo 11.
 All the original code compiles as "MAIN".
 The S-Record file is named MAIN.hex.

+# Simulator:

 The simulator is written in Java, the most used high level, object oriented language that is free, open source and platform independant.
 There are a number of free IDEs available including Eclipse and IntelliJ Idea.
 This simulator was developed using IntelliJ Idea, however Eclipse is just as good.

+# Schematics:

+The schematics are created using KiCad, a free modern schematic tool that in Ronald's words are "what all the cool kids are using".
+Each physical board is developed as a unique project.